Vale of Rheidol Railway: Vale of Rheidol Light Railway Company

-In the Daily News of 9 August 1901 it was reported that the line was expected to be completed by March 1902 and the directors were hopeful for a free grant from the Treasury for the Aberayron Extension.
+In the Daily News of 9 August 1901 it was reported that the line was expected to be completed by March 1902 and the directors were hopeful for a free grant from the Treasury for the Aberayron Extension, which had been authorised by the Vale of Rheidol Light Railway (Aberayron Extension) Order 1898.

 By the time the railway was ready to open in 1902, lead mining in Ceredigion was in steep decline.
 However a significant growth in tourism was under way, and the carriage of passengers soon became the principal traffic of the railway.
 It opened for mineral traffic in August 1902 and for passengers on 22 December 1902, using two 2-6-2T locomotives built by Davies and Metcalfe and the aforementioned Rheidol, built by Bagnall.

 The original stations were Aberystwyth (located adjacent to Maesyrafon and Park Avenue), Llanbadarn, Capel Bangor, Nantyronen and Devil's Bridge (Pontarfynach).
 A branch ran to Aberystwyth harbour passing alongside the river Rheidol beside Riverside Terrace, underneath Trefechan bridge and behind South Road to the harbour.
 The final construction cost was reported as £60,000.

 The line was moderately successful as a tourist railway although local passenger and freight traffic remained limited, to the extent that the harbour branch was very little used throughout its existence.
 However, efforts were made to develop the tourist service over the summer seasons with the construction of open-sided carriages and such was the level of the tourist trade the locomotive Palmerston had to be hired from the Festiniog Railway over a number of summers pre-war (1912, 1913 and 1914) and again post-war (1921 and 1922).

 Towards the end of its life as an independent company, the half-year revenue of the company as reported in February 1911 was £3,660.